 reviewing and discussing the standards with the leadership team, IT staff and service providers to ensure the academy meets the Department for Education filtering and monitoring standards.

 Our academy uses Senso to monitor and filter in order to limit exposure to safeguarding risks.
 DSL’s and those with responsibility for safeguarding receive weekly automated reports, alongside daily monitoring.
-DSL’s at XXX academy are fully trained and understand how Senso works to protect children.
+DSL’s at Rainbow Forge Primary Academy are fully trained and understand how Senso works to protect children.
 L.E.A.D.
 IT perform full annual audits, documenting the filtering systems, testing blocking and key word detection.
 These are aligned to the DfE filtering framework.

 The Academy Governing Body and Trust will ensure a review is maintained at least annually to ensure the standards are met and will discuss with L.E.A.D.
 IT whether more needs to be done to support the academy in meeting and maintaining the required standards.
 This will be communicated to staff, children, parents, carers and visitors to the academy who provide teaching to children as part of the learning and educational opportunities we provide.

-Our Senior DSL and the DSL team will always act in the ‘best interest of the child’ and will promote the importance of safeguarding concerns for children, and in particular children’s access to online sites when away from XXXX academy, with parents and carers.
+Our Senior DSL and the DSL team will always act in the ‘best interest of the child’ and will promote the importance of safeguarding concerns for children, and in particular children’s access to online sites when away from Rainbow Forge Primary academy, with parents and carers.

 We will support understanding of harmful online challenges and hoaxes and share information with parents and carers, outlining where they can get help and support.